I'm going to be using the word dialogue tag often, so if you're unfamiliar with the word or just need a refresher, here's the definition:

 I'm going to be using these term

-Before reading this argument, I want to explain that the following principle applies primarily to writings of the English language.
-Although it may apply to others as well, I have learned through the comments below that at least in German and Russian this principle is reversed.
-Therefore, this is a principle of culture and linguistics, and unless you are planning to write in English, you should look to writers of your own language before making any decisions on the matter.
-That being said, on to the argument.
+Before reading on, I want to make it clear that I only make this argument for writings of the English language.
+Although it may apply to others as well, I've learned through the comments below that at least in German and Russian this principle is reversed.
+So unless you're planning to write in English, you should look to writers of your own language for guidance.

 The Secret to Paragraphing